Ceiling Fan Wiring Diagrams 2023

 CLICK HERE to See Ceiling Fan Repair Parts and Accessories at Amazon

-A flush mount fan would have to have its cowling dropped to see the fan motor nameplate.
+A flush mount fan must have its cowling dropped to see the fan motor nameplate.
 The cowling is held in place by a few screws around the perimeter.
 However, the fan blades may prevent the cowling from coming down enough so that you can see the fan motor top.
-With the cowling down, you can see the ceiling fan wiring as it connects to the house’s electrical circuit.
+With the cowling down, you can see the ceiling fan wiring connecting to the house’s electrical circuit.

-Ceiling fan wiring connections made while the canopy cover is down and the fan is hanging by the short rod
+A photo of the electrical connections for a ceiling fan while the canopy cover is down and the fan is hanging by the short rod.
+CLICK THE IMAGE to see fans on Amazon.

-Ceiling fan wiring connections made while the canopy cover is down and the fan is hanging by the short rod
+A photo of the electrical connections for a ceiling fan while the canopy cover is down and the fan is hanging by the short rod.
+CLICK THE IMAGE to see fans on Amazon.

 Remove the fan blades with a large flathead screwdriver to get the cowling down.
 Remove the blades where the bracket attaches to the motor.
 Do not remove the blade from the metal bracket.
 Sometimes only a Philips screwdriver will work.